Ibiza Yacht Charter Guide

 With hot summer temperatures arriving as early as May and lasting right through to early October, the island of Ibiza offers a more reliable and longer season than many other areas in the Mediterranean.
 Ibiza attracts a well-heeled superyacht crowd to enjoy the sunshine and uber-chic hangouts.

 Ibiza has magnetic qualities, some say literally.
 For years, artists of every form, style and culture have been drawn to the island and have made their home there.
 No other Mediterannean destination combines the same club-cove-music-mocktail mix.
 The island’s magnetism attracted a beatnik crowd in the 1960s and nightclub-loving hedonists in the 1980s and 90s, creating an up-market hippy-chic vibe.
 The result is an eclectic fusion the like of which exists nowhere else in Europe.
+Chartering a superyacht in Ibiza is the ultimate experience in that it serves as a haven for everything this Balearic Island town has to offer.

 The sea around Ibiza is warm and clean and the land is so fertile that fresh local organic produce is used in the inspiringly diverse set of restaurants.
 Naturally, July and August remain the most popular months.